-Pay

-\$16.00 per hour during training.
+Pay \$16.00 per hour

-Hours

-Training will be up to nine (9) weeks and will consist of classroom instruction and on the job training at various locations.
-The training program follows a variable day and night schedule Monday through Saturday.
+- Hours The five week training will consist of classroom instruction and on the job training at various locations.
+The five weeks of training follows a variable day and night schedule Monday through Saturday.
 Trainees must have flexibility to work various days and hours, including early mornings, evenings, and weekends.
 Trainees typically work between 35-40 hours per week while in training.
-Trainees do not get paid for holidays while in training.

-Topics

-Best practices of driving a bus, reading schedules and route maps, customer service, safety, fare enforcement, UTA policies and procedures, and other skills needed to be a professional bus operator.
+Trainees do not get paid for holidays while in training. - Topics Best practices of driving a bus, reading schedules and route maps, customer service, safety, fare enforcement, UTA policies and procedures, and other skills needed to be a professional bus operator. - Licensing You must complete the requirements to receive your Commercial Driver License (CDL) permit, Air Brakes, and passenger endorsement prior to the start of training.
+You will need to study a CDL handbook prior to taking the written portion of the CDL test.
+During training, you will receive additional study materials and take the driving portion of the licensing exam.